testdrivenio/reactive-django/article.md

 This section is for setting up your project URLs, Views and Templates.

-Update your project `urls.py` file like so:
+Update your project `urls.py` file by adding this additional path:

 ```py
 ...